 10. DIRECTORS AND KEY MANAGERIAL PERSONNEL

 B. RETIREMENT BY ROTATION

-Pursuant to provisions of the Companies Act 2013 Sri Devender KumarAgarwal (DIN 00042156.)
+Pursuant provision of Section 152 of the Companies Act 2013 Sri Devender KumarAgarwal (DIN 00042156.)
 Director will retire at the ensuing Annual General Meeting andbeing eligible offers himself for re-appointment.
 The Board recommends his re-appointment

-C. EVALUATION OF THE BOARDS PERFORMANCE
+C. EVALUATION OF THE BOARD'S PERFORMANCE

 D. DECLARATION BY INDEPENDENT DIRECTORS